 With topics such as Japanese lore, Greek and Roman mythology and fantasy worlds, not only do members get to

 learn about mythologies, but they are able to share any mythologies that peak their own interest, that way everyone has a voice that can be heard.
 Since many members getting a chance to dive into their personal topic preferences, the club will continue to have endless myths to explore.

-Rashell Dalton, the secretary of the club, intially heard about the club through a librarian in school.
+Rashell Dalton, the secretary of the club, initially heard about the club through a librarian in the school.
 Being interested in Japanese mythologies prior to joining, the club was a perfect fit for her.
-Describing her initial reaction to the club, Dalton said “When I heard there was a myth and magic club I didn’t really care what we were gonna do.
+Describing her initial reaction to the club, Dalton said “When I heard there were a myth and magic club I didn’t really care what we were gonna do.
 I was just ‘oh hey if it’s something about mythology I’m interested.’”

 Although the Myth and Magic club is new to the roster of clubs at EvCC, Blunck has big plans for the club.
-Blunck hopes to “expand [the] scope of myths covered in club and also [the] range of myth inspired activities, such as movie screenings, creative writing sessions and the many kinds of games inspired by mythology.”
+Blunck hopes to “expand [the] scope of myths covered in the club and also [the] range of myth-inspired activities, such as movie screenings, creative writing sessions and the many kinds of games inspired by mythology.”